CoronavirusYou must wear a face covering on all TfL services & stations (unless you are exempt)

 Encouraging travel at quieter times for more space

 Encouraging travel at quieter times can make your employees' journeys more comfortable as there is more space on public transport.

 As more people start travelling again, quieter times may change and are likely to gradually move closer to pre-pandemic times.
-If your employees travel on weekdays, our data also currently predicts that Monday and Friday may be quieter at peak times than other days.

 These are some ways you can help your employees:

 - Stagger shifts and working patterns, or allow flexibility so your employees can travel at quieter times and use quieter stations

 - If your business operating hours are bound by restrictions, work with the local planning authorities to help enable travel at quieter times

 - Allocate those shifts starting and finishing during busy travel times to employees who can walk or cycle to and from work